NicolasHug/Surprise/doc/source/getting_started.rst

     :lines: 16-25

 .. note::
-    Actually, as the Movielens-100k dataset is builtin, `RecSys
+    Actually, as the Movielens-100k dataset is builtin, `Surprise
-    <https://nicolashug.github.io/RecSys/>`_ provides with a proper reader so
+    <https://nicolashug.github.io/Surprise/>`_ provides with a proper reader so
     in this case, we could have just created the reader like this: ::

       reader = Reader('ml-100k')

-For more details about readers and how to use them, see the :class:`Reader class <recsys.dataset.Reader>` documentation.
+For more details about readers and how to use them, see the :class:`Reader class <surprise.dataset.Reader>` documentation.

 .. _load_from_folds_example: